Windows to What Comes Next

 As the sun dipped toward the horizon, streaks of gold lit up the west.
 About fifty people stood nearby, eyes on the sky.
 One of the viewing structures caught my attention—not because of what it was, but because of how it framed the sunset.
 In that moment, the sky was perfectly captured inside the open rectangle.
 I raised my camera and took the shot, unaware at first of how much meaning would land in that simple frame.

-The night before, I had stood in the stone lookout shelter — also a window —protected from the onslaught of rain.
+The night before, I had stood in the stone lookout shelter — also a window — protected from the onslaught of rain.
 I’d hoped for a moonrise, but got thunder instead.
 This night, I came hoping for mysterious lights.
 I got none.
-But both nights offered something more honest.
-Each time, what I received was a vision through a window.
-Not the thing I set out to capture—but maybe the thing I needed to see.
+But both nights offered something more meaningful.
+Each time, what I found was a quiet moment framed in a window – not the scene I came for, but maybe the perspective I needed.

 📍 Interested in exploring Texas’ natural beauty?